-Just like preparing for food choking safety (and know the difference between gagging), it’s a good idea to learn a bit more about allergic reaction and know what to look for.
+Just like preparing for food choking safety (and know the difference between gagging), it’s a good idea to learn about allergic reactions and know what to look for.

 Know the allergens and how to introduce them before starting solid foods with baby

-Your child might be at risk of allergic reaction if other members of your family have allergies
+Your child might be at risk of allergic reaction if other members of your family have allergies.

-What is an allergen?
+What causes food allergies in babies: what is an allergen?

 An allergen is a protein that our body sometimes recognizes as harmful.

 What is an allergic reaction?

-The visible signs of the allergic reaction will vary depending on the child, the severity of the allergy and the dose of allergen eaten.
+The visible signs of the allergic reaction will vary depending on the child, severity of the allergy, and the dose of allergen eaten.